-September 8 and 21, 2020: Working draft LHMP presented at public meeting of the Mount Holly Selectboard and Planning Commission to encourage input from local government and the public that could affect the plan's conclusions and better integrate with Town initiatives.
+September 8, 2020: Working draft LHMP presented at joint public meeting of the Mount Holly Selectboard and Planning Commission to encourage input from local government and the public that could affect the plan's conclusions and better integrate with Town initiatives.
+Members of the public were present at this meeting.
 Plan posted on RRPC and Town websites.
-Comments on the draft plan were accepted until Sept 22. [placeholder for comments]
+Comments on the draft plan were accepted until September 22.
+Minor comments on the High Wind Hazard Profile received from the Selectboard.

-September 23, 2020: Planning Team meeting -[incorporated comments received on the working draft]; completed work on hazard identification and risk assessment.
-Began work on hazard mitigation strategy - confirmed mitigation goals; identified community capabilities; and began developing mitigation actions.
-Table 3: Existing Plans, Studies, Reports & TechnicalInformation
+September 23, 2020: Planning Team meeting - incorporated comments received on the High Wind Hazard Profile into the working draft; completed work on hazard identification and risk assessment.
+Began work on hazard mitigation strategy - confirmed mitigation goals, identified community capabilities; and began to evaluate a range of mitigation actions.